shumaly/Position_Invariant_CNN_Transformer/README.md

 ## License

-This project is open-sourced under the MIT License.
+This project is under the GPL-3.0 license.